Patriotism (1966 film): Release

-Patriotism was originally distributed in Japan by Japan Art Theatre Guild on 12 April 1966.
+Patriotism was originally distributed in Japan by Japan Art Theatre Guild on 12 April 1966, where it was shown alongside French film Diary of a Chambermaid directed by Luis Buñuel.
 It was released theatrically again by Toho and Japan Art Theatre Guild on 15 June 1966.

 The film was shot in two days in secret, and after a private screening, then submitted for a French film festival.

 On November 25, 1970, Mishima committed seppuku after delivering a speech intended to inspire a coup d'état.
 After Mishima's suicide his widow Yōko requested that all existing copies of the film be destroyed.
 But in 2005 the original negatives were discovered in perfect condition, in a tea box at a warehouse at their home in Tokyo.
 The film was released on DVD in Japan in 2006 and then in the US by the Criterion Collection in 2008.

 In other media

 The band Laibach used a clip from this film in their music video "Le Privileges des morts" from the album Kapital interspersed alongside Jean-Luc Godard's Alphaville.